 5. Neighbors are organized

 Block watches and neighborhood meetings are signs of a tight community.
-If you find a neighborhood group, attend a meeting or two to meet people and ask questions.
-Subscribe to any neighborhood newsletters.
+If you find a neighborhood group, attend a meeting or two to get to know people and ask questions.
+Subscribe to neighborhood newsletters.

 6. People are out on the streets

-People on sidewalks and children walking to school and playing in parks tells you they feel safe.
-An article at Veterans United asks:
+Seeing people on sidewalks or children walking to school and playing in parks tells you that they feel safe, and that they enjoy the neighborhood in which they live.

 7. It passes muster after dark